 How to Fix ERR_CONNECTION_RESET Error?

-1. Changing Your DNS Server
+1. Change Your DNS Server

 Basically, DNS acts like a phonebook for the internet, translating website names into IP addresses.
 If your default DNS server is having issues, using a different one like Google’s or Cloudflare’s can provide a more reliable connection path, potentially bypassing the connectivity problems that are causing the error.
 This simple tweak could be the key to smoother browsing.